- Division: Pteridophyta

-This species is considered the king of the New Zealand tree ferns, and its native Maori names include mamaku, katata, korau, or pitau.
+This tree fern is considered the king of the New Zealand tree ferns, and its Maori names include mamaku, katata, korau, or pitau.
 It also grows on several Pacific islands, including Pitcairn, Marquesas, Samoa, Tahiti, and Fiji.
 It is a striking fern with a slender, black trunk and elegant, long fronds that arch upwards from the crown.
 The upper surfaces of the fronds are a shiny, dark green and the undersides are a lighter jade green.

 Tasmanian tree fern Dicksonia antarctica

-Tasmanian tree ferns were one of the species that became popular during the fern craze of the 19th century.
+Tasmanian tree ferns were one of the types that became popular during the fern craze of the 19th century.
 The first to arrive in the United Kingdom came aboard ships returning from Australia, where they served as ballast or weights in the holds, to prevent cargo moving about in heavy seas.
 At the docks, the trunks were discarded when the ships were unloaded.
 People began to notice that these trunks were growing new fronds and that, in time, the ends of the trunks were turning upwards and starting to grow toward the light—showing they could be at home in Britain.